core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * Derivation of the hash now uses the external_aad, rather than the full AAD.
 This is good enough because AAD is a function only of the external_aad, and the external_aad is easier to get your hands on if COSE manages all the rest.

+* Alignment with changes in core-oscore-groupcomm-12.

+* Editorial improvements.

 Since -00:

 * More precise specification of the hashing (guided by first implementations)